silvadollar/powerball_simulator/README.md

 # powerball_simulator
 Simulates Powerball drawing

-This is just a fun test code while I am learning.
-It only tests for a full winner of Powerball lottery ticket.

-It makes a new ticket and tests it against the winning ticket.
-It will repeat 1,000,000 times or until a winning ticket is found.

-Attempts can be changed to any amount.
+Below is a Powerball Simulator I created as a Python learning project.

+The program creates a winning ticket.
+Then, after determining how many tickets the player wants it creates and checks them against the winning ticket.
+Also, it determins the prize and tracks it to let you know what you would have won.
+Don't spend all of your money.
+(Note: Buying more than 1 million tickets will take some time.)